AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/definitions.rst

     :width: 85 %
     :align: center

-The regions are used to filter triangles for a surface or for a body, grouping them together for processing.
+The regions are used to filter triangles for a **surface, or a collection of surfaces**, grouping them together for processing.
 To define which region the triangle belongs, its center coordinate is used to evaluate in which intervals it lies.
 Then the triangle is indexed by the corresponding region.